-Instead of refetching uncacheable assets, users can get a lightweight 304 Not Modified response regardless of which server they hit.
+Instead of re-downloading uncacheable documents, users can get a lightweight 304 Not Modified response regardless of which server they hit.

-For that, the assets must send the same
+For that, the documents must respond with the same

 For preserving modification times, deploy copying over with